 Graduates of American College of Education with an M.Ed. in Educational Leadership or M.Ed. in Elementary Education may continue their knowledge and development with a dual degree in Curriculum and Instruction.

 The M.Ed. in Curriculum and Instruction program provides P-12 educators with a thorough background of current scientific research and pedagogy.
 All courses are infused with instructional technology, address real-life instructional challenges in today’s diverse P-12 classrooms, and are designed with a "learn; apply; assess" model to maximize effectiveness and lead to significant gains in student performance.
 The courses detail how to apply evidence-based instruction, assessments, national and state standards, and comprehensive accountability measures to help teachers transform their practice.
-Graduates develop and demonstrate the knowledge, skills, and dispositions to be instructional leaders.

 - Design developmentally and culturally appropriate curricula and instructional units to improve equity and academic achievement for 21st century learners.